PrestaShop/prestashop.github.io/news/_posts/releases/2020-09-01-prestashop-1-7-7-0-beta2-release.md

 ## Changelog

-130+ pull requests have been merged since the first beta release and XX+ issues have been fixed.
+130+ pull requests have been merged since the first beta release and 100+ issues have been fixed.
 Read the [Changelog](https://github.com/PrestaShop/PrestaShop/releases) for details.

 If you are looking for more details about all changes and new features expected in 1.7.7, the [1.7.7 beta version release note](https://build.prestashop.com/news/prestashop-1-7-7-0-beta-release/) is the perfect article for you to read!